pepsimidamerica/grafap/README.md

 ## Usage

 Several environment variables are required for grafap to function.
 Most of the endpoints in grafap are just using the standard Microsoft Graph API which only requires a client ID and secret.

 The Sharepoint REST API, however requires using a client certificate.
-At least for the only endpoint being used thus far "ensure user".
+The Sharepoint REST API is currently only used for one function, "ensuring" a user in a sharepoint site.
+If you're not using that function, you don't need the certificate or the other env vars in the Sharepoint REST API table.
+Just the vars in the Graph table.

 *MS Graph Env Vars*